anspiteri/Chess/README.md

 ### Prerequisites

 - **Java Development Kit (JDK)**: Make sure you have JDK 8 or higher installed.
-You can download it from [AdoptOpenJDK](https://adoptopenjdk.net/).
 - **Gradle**: This project uses the Gradle Wrapper, so you don't need to install Gradle manually.
-However, if you prefer, you can download Gradle from [gradle.org](https://gradle.org/).

 ### Clone the Repository